-Before I dive into this week’s blog post, I’m looking to gauge whether there’s interest in doing an Ask Jeff webinar and/or an in-person meet-up in Toronto.
+Before I dive into this week’s blog post, about how important a lawyer and accountant is to the small business, I’m looking to gauge whether there’s interest in doing an Ask Jeff webinar and/or an in-person meet-up in Toronto.
 Click the link if you’re interested in learning more.

 Now back to regular programming …